Spring Caulking Checklist: Where to Reseal Your Home After Winter

 Baseboards and Interior Trim

-Sealing gaps between walls and trim improves your home's appearance while also reducing air leaks.
-Even small gaps can impact energy efficiency, so addressing these areas can help lower energy costs and create a more comfortable indoor environment.
+Sealing gaps between walls and trim improves your home’s appearance while also reducing drafts and air leaks.

 Signs You Need to Re-Caulk